Rosalind Park: Overview

 The park is effectively bounded by View Street, Pall Mall, Bridge Street, Park Road and Barnard Street, but shares some of this space with the Queen Elizabeth Oval, Bendigo Senior Secondary College, Courthouse, the former Bendigo Post Office (now a tourist information centre), Camp Hill Primary School and the former Bendigo Jail which is now Ulumburra Theatre.

 The Rosalind Park area is of historic significance as the site of one of the largest government camps in the Victorian goldfields as well as a significant example of a late 19th-century public park.
 The area is of archaeological significance given its past importance in the Bendigo goldfields as well as architectural and botanic features.
 The cast iron conservatory within the grounds of the parks is the only surviving example of a 19th-century conservatory in a public park in Victoria.

 Rosalind Park contains a number of notable trees and plants, some listed on heritage registers in their own right.
-Of note are the Bunya-Bunya Pine, Hoop Pine, South African Yellowwood, River Red Gums, Canary Island Pines, Cedar, California Bay (also known as the headache tree and the only example in Victoria), a Crows Ash (one of three in Victoria), Queensland Kauri along with a number elm and oak species.
-The Chilean Wine Palm, now rare in Chile, thrives despite the climate being less than ideal for this plant.
+Of note are the bunya-bunya pine, hoop pine, South African yellowwood, river red gums, Canary Island pines, cedar, California bay (also known as the headache tree and the only example in Victoria), a crow's ash (one of three in Victoria), Queensland kauri along with a number elm and oak species.
+The Chilean wine palm, now rare in Chile, thrives despite the climate being less than ideal for this plant.